-- B. Good cause exemptions for grade three retentions shall be limited to the following: - 1.
-Limited English proficient students who have had less than two years of instruction in an English for speakers of other languages' program who meet all other district promotion requirements. - 2.
-Students with disabilities whose Individual Education Plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of state board of education rule. - 3.
+- B. Good cause exemptions for grade three retentions shall be limited to the following: (S.1008.25(6)(b)1-6,F.S.) - 1.
+English Language Learner/Limited English proficient students who have had less than two years of instruction in an English for speakers of other languages' program who meet all other district promotion requirements. - Students with disabilities whose Individual Education Plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of state board of education rule. - 3.
 Students who demonstrate an acceptable level of performance on the alternative assessment adopted by the State Board of Education - a.
-Grade 3 FCAT NRT b.
-Stanford Achievement Test, 10th Edition (SAT-10) Reading Comprehension.
+Stanford Achievement Test, $10^{\rm th}$ Edition (SAT-10) Reading Comprehension.